IBM/cp4ba-tech-jam/README.md

 # IBM Cloud Pak for Business Automation Tech Jam

-Hello and welcome to the APAC and EMEA - April 2022 edition of the IBM Cloud Pak for Business Automation Tech Jam
+Hello and welcome to the APAC and EMEA - June 2022 edition of the IBM Cloud Pak for Business Automation Tech Jam

 The agenda is available here: